Delone Carter

 Delone M. Carter (born June 22, 1987) is an American former professional football player who was a running back in the National Football League (NFL).
 He played college football for the Syracuse Orange and was selected by the Indianapolis Colts in the fourth round of the 2011 NFL draft.

 Early life

 Carter played for the Copley Indians at Copley High School.

 College career

 Carter rushed for 1,233 yards on 231 carries and nine touchdowns as a senior.
 He was named the MVP of the 2010 Pinstripe Bowl after rushing for 198 yards on 27 carries and two touchdowns.
 He was also the offensive MVP of the 2011 East–West Shrine Game.
-Carter currently ranks third on the Syracuse all-time rushing yards list with 3,104.
+Carter currently ranks fourth on the Syracuse all-time rushing yards list with 3,104.